What Are the Big 5 Personality Traits?

 • Attention-seeking

 Those who are low in extroversion are known as introverts.
-They have to expend energy in social settings, so spending lots of time with other people can feel draining.
-Because of this, they often need periods of solitude in order to recharge.
+They have to expend energy in social settings, so spending lots of time with others can feel draining.
+Because of this, they often need periods of solitude to recharge.

 Other characteristics include: